 “Consistency is more important than intensity.” – Courtney Carver

-Becoming a minimalist and getting rid of clutter are two totally different things.
-One happens internally and only takes a moment.
-The other requires you actually put legs to that internal transformation.
+Becoming a minimalist and getting rid of clutter are two entirely different things.
+Becoming a minimalist happens internally and only takes a moment.
+Getting rid of the clutter, however, requires we put legs to that internal transformation.
 I found the latter to be a bit more difficult.

-In one ah-ha moment, I found relief from my chaos through the discipline of minimalism.
+In one ah-ha moment, I found relief from my chaos through the practice of minimalism.
 That was it.
 I was in.

-As I’m sure you know, anything worth having never comes easily.
+However, as they say, “nothing worth having comes easy.”
 Next up, I had to implement my minimalism, and that required a little elbow grease.

 Can you declutter Your Home in 10 minutes?

 Not really.
-I don’t even believe it’s possible to declutter your whole home in 10 days, or even 30 for that matter.
+I don’t even believe it’s possible to declutter your entire home in 10 days, or even 30 for that matter.
 At least, not with the “storage unit” that was my life.

 Accomplishing this daunting task in just a handful of days would have required a significant leave of absence from my actual life.